 Ecce homo Homolka, or in English, Behold Homolka (1970)

-It is a beautiful Sunday and the Homolka family are having a typically Czech picnic in a forest not far from Prague.
-The grandfather and grandmother have settled comfortably in the grass, their son Ludva romps about in the river with his two young twin sons, and his podgy wife Hedus dances among the trees, and idyllic scene made more perfect by the sight of Czech beer getting cooled in the river water.
+It is a beautiful Sunday, and the Homolka family is having a typical Czech picnic in a forest not far from Prague.
+The grandfather and grandmother have settled comfortably in the grass, their son Ludva romps about in the river with his two young twin sons, and his podgy wife Hedus dances among the trees, and the idyllic scene made more perfect by the sight of Czech beer getting cooled in the river water.

 The plot of this light comedy finds a Czech taxi driver taking his family on a weekend outing in the country.
-The family then returns to their apartment in Prague where the stress of day to day life begins to take place.
-While his wife and daughter-in-law attend the horse races, he sits home having beers and watching football.
+The family then returns to their apartment in Prague, where the stress of day-to-day life begins to take place.
+While his wife and daughter-in-law attend the horse races, he sits at home having beers and watching football.
 The grandparents bicker and argue over how things should be done.
 The overweight daughter-in-law is upset because she has blown her chances to become a ballerina.
-The twins cause the typical havoc of young boys confined to a small space and we soon discover that all of the family members of the family are caught up in their own individual problems in this realistically portrayed family comedy.
+The twins cause the typical havoc of young boys confined to a small space.
+We soon discover that all of the family members are caught up in their own individual problems in this realistically portrayed family comedy.
 The whole day is full of petty disputes and arguments.
 The kind that make up a “normal” dysfunctional family…

-An interesting fact is that in the starring roles of the twins sons are the actual sons of well-known Czech director, Miloš Forman.
+Interestingly, in the starring roles of the twins, the sons are the actual sons of well-known Czech director Miloš Forman.

 Set in the style of Czechs in the sixties, this film shows us the faithful lives of “ordinary” Czech folks.
-In reality it’s a comical play on typical Czech “types”.
-The archetypal bearish father figure, played by Joseph Šebánek, plump and overbearing yet insecure daughter-in-law played by Helena Růžičková, the pushover anorexic son played by Frantisek Husak, the irresistible loving matriarch played by Mary Motlová and cute little twin rascals played by the Forman sons.
+It’s a comical play on typical Czech “types.”
+The archetypal bearish father figure, played by Joseph Šebánek, plump and overbearing yet insecure daughter-in-law, played by Helena Růžičková, the pushover anorexic son, played by Frantisek Husak, the irresistible loving matriarch played by Mary Motlová and cute little twin rascals played by the Forman sons.

-We thoroughly enjoyed the well-concocted antics and silly (yet realistic) situations and dialogues.
+We thoroughly enjoyed the well-constructed antics, silly (yet realistic) situations, and dialogues.

-This trilogy is viewed as one of the best satirical portraits on the Czech nature.
+This trilogy is viewed as one of the best satirical portraits of Czech nature.
 It’s been called one of the best Czech comedies.
-Others say it is a stylized view into the soul of Czech middle-class bourgeois family.
+Others say it is a stylized view into the soul of a Czech middle-class bourgeois family.

 Sometimes idyllic, sometimes ironic, it works perfectly.

-There is so much humor in these films for a Czech person, it’s as though you almost have to be czech to understand (even with the sub-titles).
-This humor comes from living a hard life, a during Communism Czech life.
+There is so much humor in these films for a Czech person, and it’s as though you almost have to be Czech to understand (even with the subtitles).
+This humor comes from living a hard life during Communism Czech life.

 “Pane Bože to je vůl, to snad není můj kluk, to je blbec!